jqn1/odin-recipes/README.md

-In this project im going to build a basic recipe website

-When finished, it will reflect my HTML learning progress
+I’m creating a simple recipe website to showcase my progress in learning HTML.